 There are success criteria that can be problematic for developers of ICT with closed functionality.
 Some criteria discuss making information available in text (which can be read by assistive technologies), making it “programmatically determinable” (rendered by a user agent and readable by assistive technologies), or doing something else to make content compatible with assistive technologies.
-Where ICT with closed functionality doesn't support use of assistive technology or the platform is not sophisticated enough to have an accessibility API, providing equivalent information and operation through another mechanism, such as functions built into the software that behave like assistive technology, would help meet the intent of these success criteria.
+Where ICT with closed functionality doesn't support use of assistive technology or the platform is not sophisticated enough to have an accessibility API, providing equivalent information and operation through another mechanism, such as functions built into the software that behave like the various assistive technologies, would help meet the intent of these success criteria – although this is challenging given the range of existing and emerging assistive technologies.
+Those trying to apply the WCAG provisions to closed functionality will need to consider the wide variety of assistive technologies that are no longer available when product functionality is closed and the impact on those who rely on those assistive technologies.

 Other success criteria would apply to systems with closed functionality either if they are partially closed or if they allow for the connection of some types of devices.
 As an example, Success Criterion 2.1.1 Keyboard would apply to systems which are closed to screen readers, but have a physical keyboard or a connector for standard keyboards.
 While these criteria, as written, are not always applicable to closed functionality, most of them can inform and aid development of built-in features needed to make closed functionality products accessible.